 Though we will not know with 100% certainty until the hardware starts to ship next week and the first teardowns are published, it is widely assumed that all the new iPhone 13 models are using Qualcomm X60 5G cellular modems - a more capable and significantly more power efficient modem chip than the X55 used in the iPhone 12 series.

-The list of supported 5G and LTE bands is impressive indeed.
+The list of officially supported 5G and LTE bands on the iPhone 13 is impressive indeed.

 Additions from the iPhone 12 are in bold: